Worship at St.Marks is “liturgical” – which means services include recognizable elements most congregants are familiar with.

 Please feel free to wear whatever is most comfortable for you.

-You will see others dressed in everything from formal suit-and-tie to denim.
+You will see others dressed in everything from formal suit-and-tie (although not many we are pretty casual) to denim.

 As in most churches, it is our custom to share blessings by making an offering at each service.